-1. It's A Wonderful Life (Nov.
+It's A Wonderful Life (Nov.
 24)

 starring Oscar-nominee James Stewart as George Bailey, a small-town husband and father who learns what's really important when an angel comes to visit his small East Coast town (I'm crying already).
 Airs on USA Network at 8 p.m.
 EST.

 This Will Ferrell classic about what happens when a human adopted by Santa and raised as a North Pole elf sets off to find his birth father in New York City just never gets old.
 Luckily, you can see it again, or watch for the first time.
 Bonus: Watching a young Zooey Deschanel, who stars as Ferrell's love interest, before she made it big.
 Plays on

-3. How The Grinch Stole Christmas (Nov.
+How The Grinch Stole Christmas (Nov.
 23)

 The 1966 version is one original you won't be sorry about showing your kids.
 This retro animated adaptation of the Dr. Seuss tale about the Whos of Whoville and their little green nemesis during the most wonderful time of the year makes the Grinch a little less scary of a character than the Jim Carrey 2000 redo because it's not live-action.
 Plays on

 Ok, this one's not so much family entertainment... but it's just not Christmas without this modern classic of the holiday season spent among a cross-section of friends, family, coworkers, and acquaintances in London.
 Grab your spouse, some popcorn and enjoy Hugh Grant, Emma Thompson, Colin Firth, Laura Linney, and Keira Knightley at their prime (bonus points for those who spot an up-and-coming Chiwetel Ejiofor in a small role).
 Airing on

 A Christmas Story (Nov.
 24)

 classic about a little boy, Ralphie, from the 1940s who goes on a quest to convince his parents that what Christmas is really about is giving him a BB gun is a great movie to watch with slightly older kids ( Commonsense Media says ages 8 and above) for the fact that the children don't act perfectly, so there's some mild swearing and arguing with parents.
 But the thing is, you get to see how it all works out in the end, and it's a great jumping-off point for a family discussion about the spirit of the holidays.
 Airs on TNT at 8 and 10 p.m.
 EST.

-6. The Santa Clause (Nov.
+The Santa Clause (Nov.
 25)